Yuri Burago: Education and career

 Burago studied at Leningrad University, where he obtained his Ph.D. and Habilitation degrees.
 His advisors were Victor Zalgaller and Aleksandr Aleksandrov.

 Yuri is a creator (with his students Perelman and Petrunin, and M. Gromov) of what is known now as Alexandrov Geometry.
 Also brought geometric inequalities to the state of art.

 Burago is the head of the Laboratory of Geometry and Topology that is part of the St. Petersburg Department of Steklov Institute of Mathematics.
 He took part in a report for the United States Civilian Research and Development Foundation for the Independent States of the former Soviet Union.

-Works

-His other books and papers include: